Men built outside of the average bear a mixed blessing.

-An aggressive, dark color without patterning makes a striking and elegant look, while understated upward striping increases the impression of height and helps you stand out from other men in sober, solid suits.
+An aggressive, dark color without patterns makes a striking and elegant look, while understated upward striping increases the impression of height and helps you stand out from other men in sober, solid suits.

 The shoulders of the jacket should be fitted close and unpadded, and you would do well to consider upward-sweeping peak lapels instead of the more common notched style as well.

-The flaring shape directs the viewer’s eyes upward and outward, and draws attention to your muscular torso, as well as simply standing out in a crowd.
+The flaring shape directs the viewer's eyes upward and outward, drawing attention to your muscular torso, as well as simply standing out in a crowd.